A Survey of Real-Time Support, Analysis, and Advancements in ROS 2: Enhancements and Modifications for Real-Time Performance

 Building on this to address mixed-criticality workloads, they later proposed a \emph{Hybrid Scheduling Executor (HSE)}~\cite{wu2024hybrid} to address the challenge of managing mixed workloads with both critical (real-time) and ordinary (best-effort) tasks, maximizing the performance of ordinary tasks while guaranteeing that all real-time constraints for critical tasks are met.
 The HSE integrates two distinct schedulers: a real-time scheduler that uses the EDF strategy for critical chains, and a fair scheduler that uses a round-robin policy for ordinary chains.
 To prevent interference, the HSE introduces two types of threads: exclusive threads, which are dedicated solely to executing critical tasks, and shared threads, which can run tasks from both schedulers to improve CPU utilization.
 To complement this executor, the authors also developed the Chain-Aware Thread Mapping Strategy (CATMS), an approach for mapping the HSE's threads to a given number of CPU cores.

-Very recently, Ishikawa et al.~\cite{ishikawa2025work} proposed the middleware-transparent ROS~2 executor, which establishes a persistent one-to-one mapping between callbacks and Linux threads, superseding the executor's behavior and allowing callbacks to be executed directly by the OS's scheduling policy.
-Finally, these principles of priority-driven scheduling have also been adapted to resource-constrained environments such as \emph{micro-ROS}.
-The default executor in micro-ROS, known as the RCLC Executor, suffers from two critical issues: due to its FIFO-based data processing strategy, it is unaware of callback priority, leading to priority inversion during callback execution and data processing.
+In 2025, Ishikawa et al.~\cite{ishikawa2025work} proposed the middleware-transparent ROS~2 executor, which establishes a persistent one-to-one mapping between callbacks and Linux threads, superseding the executor's behavior and allowing callbacks to be executed directly by the OS's scheduling policy.
+Very recently, Liu et al.~\cite{liu2025rosrt} proposed ROS$^{\text{RT}}$, a new execution paradigm for ROS~2 leveraging multiple worker threads that supports preemptive scheduling and supports both fixed-priority and EDF scheduling for arbitrary workloads.

+\textbf{micro-ROS.} Finally, these principles of priority-driven scheduling have also been adapted to resource-constrained environments such as \emph{micro-ROS}.
+The default executor in micro-ROS, known as the RCLC Executor, suffers from two critical issues highlighted in~\cite{wang2023tide}: due to its FIFO-based data processing and batch-based callback scheduling, it may violate priority ordering, leading to priority inversion during callback execution and data processing.
 Additionally, the executor enters a blocking state during data transmission, leading to inefficient CPU utilization and wasted resources.
-To solve these issues, Wang et al.~\cite{wang2024improving} proposed \emph{PoDS}, a \emph{Priority-Driven chain-aware Scheduling} system implemented with a new Timing-Deterministic and Efficient (\emph{TIDE}) Executor.
+To address these issues at the system level, Wang et al.~\cite{wang2024improving} proposed PoDS, a \emph{Priority-Driven chain-aware Scheduling} system that integrates the Timing-Deterministic and Efficient (TIDE) executor introduced in~\cite{wang2023tide}.
 The TIDE Executor introduces two priority-aware queues: a timer queue sorted by timestamps and a ready queue sorted by priority.
 It also incorporates a priority-based data-processing mechanism and a parallel transmission model to minimize blocking and reduce priority inversion.
 These modifications make callback execution and data handling more deterministic and efficient.
-Experimental results confirm that PoDS significantly outperforms the default micro-ROS in terms of runtime predictability and real-time stability, making it a promising advancement for low-resource robotic systems.
+Experimental results in~\cite{wang2024improving} confirm that PoDS significantly outperforms the default micro-ROS in terms of runtime predictability and real-time stability, making it a promising advancement for low-resource robotic systems.

 \textbf{Taxonomy of customized executors, compatibility, and current status.} \cref{tab:custom_executors} summarizes the main customized executors discussed in this section.
 The table reports, for each contribution, whether the executor is single-threaded (ST) or multi-threaded (MT), the scheduling algorithm implemented, and the main context or key features.